s-goldman/FAQs/faqs.md

 In Cycle 10 a correction was made to the USPOT exposure time calculation.
 This primarily affected estimates at 5 and 6 microns where the thermal background of the sky is lower than those of the other filters and grisms.

-The instrument scientists aim to keep a consistent thermal background to avoid issues of nonlinearity, keeping same level of charge in the detector wells relative to the saturation level.
+The instrument scientists aim to keep a consistent thermal background to avoid issues of nonlinearity, keeping the same level of charge in the detector wells relative to the saturation level.
 Due to the relatively lower thermal background at 5 and 6 microns the chop frequency is on the lower side and the frame-rate must be at least twice as large as the chop rate plus throwaways.
 When using F056, F064, and/or G063 FORCAST ends up throwing away more frames due to the lower thermal background and this creates the inflated overhead values at these wavelengths.
-Taking this into account now provide a more realistic estimate of the observing overheads.
+Taking this into account now provides a more realistic estimate of the observing overheads.

 <!-- ### Has a COMA aberration correction been done on the data?